 Schneeberg Peak (1051m)

 The Schneeberg is the highest peak in the Fichtelmountains.
 It is the perfect destination if you would like to do a longer hiking tour through the magical forests.
-We did a longer hike, where we started at the Fichtellake and hiked back with a stop at the Nußhardt.
+I did a longer hike, where I started at the Fichtellake and hiked back with a stop at the Nußhardt.
 It’s a beautiful tour to get an impression of the region.

 The hike Starting point: Parking lot at the Fichtellake Duration: 3-4 hours Difficulty: 4/5 Food: Ideally you take some snacks with you.
 There's no restaurant at the peak.
 If you want to eat somewhere, you could stop at the restaurant next to the Fichtellake.

-We hope you enjoy exploring our home and these hikes will show you the beauty of the Fichtelmountains.
+I hope you enjoy exploring my home and these hikes will show you the beauty of the Fichtelmountains.
 If you are not allowed to leave your house due to the current pandemic here are some tips on how to stay positive in this situation.

-If you have any further questions just ask us in the comments!
+If you have any further questions just ask me in the comments!

 Have fun exploring,